|home||[ writing ]||bicycle repair||travel|

 Train tickets usually need to be purchased in advance, often on the previous day or at least 24 hours in advance.
 Refer to the guide book.
 Unfortunately you may have to stand in line for a while, especially in large cities.
 Write down the name of your destination, the day and time, and the class as shown on the train schedule, because the clerk is unlikely to speak English.
 Some hotels can arrange train trips for a small fee; this is worth the cost.

-I usually pick a hotel for the next night the day before.
-I might stay another night if I like the place, or choose a new one from the guide book and call it, using the GSM cell phone card.
-Since I never travel during the high season, I usually get a free room with the first few calls.
+Usually I like to wake up at sunrise and arrive in a new place very early, go to a place with many hotels, and walk until I find one that I like.
+This takes time, so sometimes I pick a place from the guide book and call ahead the day before.
+Since I never travel during the high season, I usually get a free room with the first few visits or calls.
 There is a risk, however, that the guide book is so popular that all the listed hotels fill up real fast while everything else is empty.
 It can't hurt to ask a hotel that turns you down for a recommendation.
 Also ask the hotel you are currently staying in.
 Often they are happy to oblige.
+I don't plan ahead much - if I like a place I stay there, otherwise I go on.

 When choosing hotels, I first look at the location.
 If I plan to leave early in the morning, I'll pick a location near the bus or train station, but otherwise I'll try to find a nice busy downtown location from which I can reach sights and restaurants.
 In tropical countries, in a good hotel I look for air conditioning, but in a cheap hotel I prefer a plain fan because the A/C unit is likely to be loud and smelly.
-I also want a hot shower.
+I also want a hot shower, although I don't always get one.
 I also favor popular places where I am likely to meet other travelers.
 On the phone I ask for the nicest room; I don't want windowless rooms or rooms facing a train line.

 I don't care much for breakfast.
 Chances are you'll get better